phredreeq/network-traffic-analysis-wireshark/README.md

 listening for connections.
 ### SYN Scan (-sS) Explained
 Nmap's SYN scan is a stealthy reconnaissance technique:

 Step 1: Attacker → Target   SYN      "Is this port open?"

 Step 2: Target   → Attacker SYN-ACK  "Yes, I'm open!"

-Step 3: Attacker → Target   RST      "Thanks, goodbye" The connection is never fully established — making it faster and harder to detect than a full connect scan.
+Step 3: Attacker → Target   RST      "Thanks, goodbye"

+The connection is never fully established, thereby making it faster and harder to detect than a full connect scan.

 ---